 If you suffered a TBI in an accident that wasn’t your fault, you may receive compensation from those responsible.

-In many instances, the at-fault party’s insurance company will cover your TBI through a settlement, but how are TBI settlements calculated?
+In many instances, the at-fault party's insurance company will cover your TBI through a settlement, but how is a traumatic brain injury settlement calculated?

 Read on to learn how insurance companies and the courts calculate TBI damages and the factors that can affect your TBI settlement.
 For specific advice regarding your situation, contact an experienced TBI attorney in your area for a free consultation.